onejs/one/docs/index.md

 layout: home

 hero:
-  name: "Vern"
+  name: "vxrn"
-  text: "The power of Vite meets React Native"
+  text: "The power of Vite - meets React Native"
-  tagline: Share a single Vite instance to power your React (web and native) apps.
+  tagline: Start a single Vite instance to run your web and native React apps, at the same time.
   image:
     src: /vite-react-native.svg
     alt: Vite